-If it is determined that a policy may have been violated, the Respondent will be notified that a report has been filed within 7 days of (what process)and he/she will have an opportunity to submit a written statement within (5) business days, whenever possible.
-The Complainant will be notified simultaneously that a formal investigation will be initiated.
-Complaints that do not rise to the level of a violation of this policy will be referred to the appropriate campus officials for disposition.
+When an investigation commences, the respondent will be notified that a report has been filed within seven (7) business days of when the matter was referred to the investigator(s).
+The respondent will have an opportunity to review the complaint and to submit a written statement within five (5) business days to the investigator(s) whenever possible.
+The complainant will be notified simultaneously that a formal investigation will be initiated.

-The investigation will be completed within sixty (60) days of the filing of a complaint or the date on which the College became aware of a suspected violation of this policy, unless unforeseen circumstances occur and cause a delay.
+The investigation will be completed in a timely manner.
+The College will attempt to complete an investigation within sixty (60) days of the filing of a complaint or the date on which the College became aware of a suspected violation of this policy unless unforeseen circumstances occur and cause a delay.
 The parties to the action will be notified of any delay.
-Audio or video recording of any proceedings are prohibited by any party other than the College throughout this process .
-As part of the investigation, the Investigators will seek separate interviews with the complainant, the Respondent, and any witnesses to the greatest extent possible.
+Audio or video recording of any proceedings are prohibited by any party other than the College throughout this process.
+The decision regarding tape recording will rest with the College and will be used only as the College sees necessary.
+As part of the investigation, the investigator(s) will seek separate interviews with the complainant, the respondent, and any witnesses deemed relevant to the investigation.

-Appropriate, corrective/action/remedies by the College will seek to eliminate the policy violation, prevent the recurrence of the violation, and address the effects of the violation.
+Appropriate, corrective actions/remedies by the College will seek to eliminate the misconduct, prevent recurrence of the violation, and address the effects of the violation.

-Within seven (7) days of the conclusion of the investigation report, both the complainant and the Respondent will be informed in writing of the outcome of the investigation.
-The letter will state the ruling of “Violation” or “no violation” of the policy and any corrective actions/remedies that will be put into place.
-Both parties will be reminded of the right to appeal.
-This written notice will be issued concurrently to the complainant and the Respondent.
+Within seven (7) business days of the delivery of the investigation report to the Title IX Coordinator and the final sanction decision-maker, both the complainant and the respondent will be informed in writing of the outcome of the investigation.
+The letter will state the ruling of “Violation” or “No Violation” of the policy and any corrective actions/remedies that will be put into place.
+Both parties will be reminded of their rights to appeal (see below).

 Sanctions and Corrective Actions: Sanctions and corrective actions will be based on the severity of the offense and will follow the disciplinary procedures that are incorporated in College policies and procedures for each constituency.